Camaraderedere/100daysofcode/README.md

 # 100daysofcode
-Some of these are my own projects but most are from freecodecamp.
+Some of these are my own projects but most are from freecodecamp